ikapadata/pykapa/README.md

 - [Google Sheets](https://docs.google.com) [Free] - create survey, set quality control and incentive parameters, edit and clean data.
 - [Slack](https://slack.com) [Free] - post quality control issues and progress reports, transparent and effective communication and collaboration between stakeholders.
 - [Data Studio](https://datastudio.google.com) [Free] - data visualisation.
-- [surveyCTO](https://www.surveycto.com) [Paid] - Android application, data collection, storage and security.
+- [surveyCTO](https://www.surveycto.com) (Optional)[Paid] - Android application, data collection, storage and security.
 - [SimControl](https://new.simcontrol.co.za/) or [flickswitch](https://www.flickswitch.co.za) (Optional) [Paid] - Airtime, SMS and Data bundles distribution.
 - [Dropbox](http://dropbox.com)(Optional) [Free] - online backup of collected and clean data.

+If you have your own server instead of surveyCTO, where the data is stored to and secured in real time, provide a csv link to the data.
+However, ensure that there are **CompletionDate** and **KEY** for the storage timestamp and id respectively.

 # 1. Google Sheet Setup
 This section provides an overview of the necessary and optional sheets needed to monitor and clean data or send incentives.
 View the [template](https://docs.google.com/spreadsheets/d/1J7vr1fY8PlsXcAlCewMDBbMsxdHICZPR7CoPby-MYBs/edit) for guidance.